 ¹©2002, Rebecca Barlow Jordan, First published by Warner Press, Inc., for greeting card rights.
 All Rights Reserved.

 If you’d like to know more about what the Bible says heaven is like, check out these articles: What Will Heaven Be Like? and Heaven – What Is It like and Where Is It?
-And if you are reading this blog post and you don’t have assurance that heaven will be your home one day, please read the blog post I wrote last week: The Day My Life Changed and How Your Life Can Change Too.
+And if you are reading this blog post and you don’t have the assurance that heaven will be your home one day, please read this: The Day My Life Changed and How Your Life Can Change Too.